Arrested on heating: controlling the motility of active droplets by temperature: Results and discussion

+Before discussing the flow fields, we note two more consequences of oil saturation.
+First, the hysteresis in \figref{fig:traj}c is reduced by several degrees if the system is not heated to full droplet arrest, but it is never entirely suppressed (Appendix Fig.\figref{SIfig:incomplete}).
+This can be understood as follows: during the late stage of the heating ramp, the droplet is already dispersing oil into its local environment by recirculation, starting from the posterior - an effect we have also found in self-throttling pumping droplets in \cite{ramesh2023_interfacial}.
+During heating, the droplets will come to a stop even before the interfacial activity has fully ceded (see the discussion of \figref{fig:piv}b below), and self-propulsion would always need to restart from inside an oil-rich region as shown in \figref{fig:fluo}c-II.

+Second, the regime of straight swimming appears to be highly localized on cooling (Movies S1 and S6): the droplet switches after a few seconds to a meandering motion (Movie S1).
+We argue here that outside the strongly localized cloud of spent fuel (see Movie S4 and Fig.~\ref{fig:fluo}c), more empty TTAB micelles have been released, such that the droplet experiences a higher \Pen{} once it escapes its self-generated local trap.
+We note that during this escape there is a radial gradient from filled to empty micelles, which would also locally rectify the droplet motion.

-To analyse the mode evolution causing arrest and sudden onset of motion during heating and cooling (Video S5), we added tracer colloids to the oil phase, performed high resolution bright field videomicroscopy and analysed the internal flow field $\vec{u}(x,y)$ by particle image velocimetry (PIV). \figref{fig:piv}b shows the evolution of $\vec{u}$ with increasing temperature.
-At $T = \SI{16}{\celsius}$, we see a mixed dipolar and quadrupolar flow field (modes $n=1,2$) corresponding to the meandering trajectory in Fig.~\ref{fig:traj}a~\cite{suda2021_straight-to-curvilinear,hokmabad2021_emergence}.
+To analyze the mode evolution causing arrest and sudden onset of motion during heating and cooling (Movie S5), we added tracer colloids to the oil phase, performed high resolution bright field videomicroscopy and evaluated the internal flow field $\vec{u}(x,y)$ by particle image velocimetry (PIV) at a series of equilibrated set temperatures. \figref{fig:piv}b shows the evolution of $\vec{u}$ with increasing temperature.
+At $T = \SI{16}{\celsius}$, we see a mixed dipolar and quadrupolar flow field ($n=1,2$) corresponding to the meandering trajectory in Fig.~\ref{fig:traj}a~\cite{suda2021_straightcurvilinear,hokmabad2021_emergence}.
 At even higher temperature, $T = \SI{21}{\celsius}$, the droplet swims straight, \Pen{} decreases and the flow field is purely dipolar ($n=1$).
 As the droplet begins to slow down, an inactive region spreads from the droplet posterior ($T = \SI{24}{\celsius}$).
-Finally ($T = \SI{27}{\celsius}$), just before the droplet stops ($n=0$), only a small region at the droplet anterior is active \cite{ramesh2022_interfacial}.
+Finally ($T = \SI{27}{\celsius}$), just before the droplet stops ($n=0$), only a small region at the droplet anterior is active \cite{ramesh2023_interfacial}.
 As shown in Fig.~\ref{fig:fluo}II, the local environment isotropically saturates with spent fuel while the droplet is immotile.